manveru/innate/README.md

 Innate follows a different approach than most frameworks, making the controller subclassing obsolete.
 To make an object accessible from the outside simply include Innate::Node and map it to the location you would like.

-## Usage

-A simple example of using Innate that also shows you how to add your custom middleware, write specs and the overall concept:

-    require 'innate'

-    Innate.setup_middleware

-    Innate.map('/') do |env|
-      Rack::Response.new(['Hello, World!']).finish
-    end

-    Innate::Mock.get('/')

-And another example, using Node with a normal server:

-    require 'innate'

-    class Hi
-      include Innate::Node
-      map '/'

-      def index
-        "Hello, World!"
-      end
-    end

-    Innate.start :adapter => :mongrel